tim50687/What_I_Learned/leetcode/array/two_pointer.md

 - If the inner substring is not a palindrome, the entire string is not either.
     - However, we are allowed to remove one character from the string.
         - If the characters are different, check if the substring without the left pointer is a palindrome.
 If not, check if the substring without the right pointer is a palindrome.

+## 9. Palindrome Number

+- We can use Math to solve this problem

+- Compare the first and last digit.

+- Cut the first and last digit.

+- last digit is not that hard to get.
+    - We can % 10 to get the last digit.

+    - We can / 10 to cut the last digit.

+- First digit is hard to get.
+    - We first need to get the `divider`.

+    - We can / `divider` to get the first digit.

+    - We can % divider to get the last digit.

+> After one cycle, the divider will be 100 times smaller because we remove two digits.